J.D. Davis Preview, Player Props: Giants vs. Padres

 J.D.
 Davis At The Plate

-- In 29.3% of his games this year, Davis has had at least one RBI.
-He's picked up more than one in 10.6% and driven in three or more of his team's runs in seven contests.
+- In 36 games this season (29.3%), Davis has picked up an RBI, and in 13 of those games (10.6%) he had two or more.
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.